mtl-brainhack-school-2019/Nick-Hoang--Preprocess-analyze-task-based-fMRI-data/README.md

 ### E. To-Do list:
 - [x] COMMIT TO ONE ENVIRONMENT: Conda in UBUNTU as vm in Win 10 Pro! :satisfied:
-- [x] dcm2bids - convert dicoms to BIDS
+- [ ] dcm2bids - convert dicoms to BIDS
-- [ ] input study info into CONFIG file
+- [ ] input study info into CONFIG file for BIDS
 - [x] dcm2niix - convert dicoms to nifti and json files
 - [ ] heudiconv - alternative to dcm2bids
 - [ ] install fMRIPrep via docker